 At the very onset of Hosea’s ministry, God’s opening words to him were, “Go, take yourself a wife of harlotry and children of harlotry.
 For the land has committed great harlotry by departing from the Lord” (Hosea 1:2).
 This blunt command has prompted differing interpretations from commentators.
 Some point out that under the Mosaic law women who were sexually immoral before marriage were to be stoned to death, not married (Deuteronomy 22:13-24).
 These commentators thus conclude that Gomer must not have become a harlot until sometime after her marriage to Hosea.

 In the other corner, though, we have the commentators who take God’s command in its simplest and most literal way and contend that Gomer was nothing short of an actual prostitute when Hosea married her.
 And there are two very strong pieces of evidence that support this interpretation.
-First, Hosea 1:2 uses the Hebrew word zanah, the Old Testament’s classic, often-used term for a harlot.
+First, Hosea 1:2 uses the Hebrew word zanah, the Old Testament’s classic, frequently used term for a harlot.
 Second, since God didn’t specify the name of the woman whom Hosea was to marry, Gomer must have been Hosea’s own choice.

 Someone says, “But what about the fact that Israel as a nation didn’t go ‘a whoring’ after other gods until after they were in Canaan, which was after they had entered into a covenant marriage with God?”
 The answer is that the question is based upon a wrong assumption.
 The truth is that God chose Israel as His bride even when she was already in the midst of idolatry.
-He did that when He called an idol-worshiper named Abram, who lived in the idol-worshiping city of Ur, to be the father of the Jewish race (Genesis 12:1-3, Joshua 24:1-3, Acts 7:1-3).
+He did that when He called an idol worshiper named Abram (Abraham), who lived in the idol-worshiping city of Ur, to be the father of the Jewish race (Genesis 12:1-3, Joshua 24:1-3, Acts 7:1-3).